 Make your way or get a private transfer to Hostería Loma Larga.

 Night in Hosteria Loma Larga

 Imbabura volcano is 8 km (5 miles) south of Otavalo overlooking the San Pablo Lagoon, which flows into the Peguche waterfalls.
 The volcano has not erupted for the past 14,000 years but is not believed to be inactive.
 Local farmers use the lower slopes for agricultural production as they are extremely fertile.
-The climb to the peak is a rocky one but is well worth the effort as the views from the peak are the surrounding Otavalo area are spectacular.
+The climb to the peak is a rocky one but is well worth the effort as the views from the peak is the surrounding Otavalo area are spectacular.

-After breakfast you will enjoy a day of rest at Hostería Loma Larga.
-Optional, not included activities: Hiking, Visit of Roses farms (Monday to Friday), Biking or Horse Riding.
+After breakfast, you will enjoy a day of rest at Hostería Loma Larga.
+Optional, not included activities: Hiking, visit of Roses farms (Monday to Friday), biking, or horse riding.
 Please check in reception for the organization of any of those activities.

 Reaching the top may be very technical, and requires knowledge and mountaineering experience, however, the effort of climbing through the immense glacier and its massive ice, will arrive by sunrise, as the landscape of the northern hills of Quito and surrounding cities and lagoons such as Lago San Pablo and Laguna Cuicocha are discovered from the summit.

 The climb takes between 5 – 7 hours while the descent will be around 2 hours.
 Professional ice equipment is necessary, as well as the presence of a professional guide.